saltyhotdog/BattletechIssueTracker/README.md

 ### 5. Your issue MAY be reviewed by HBS

-If HBS review your issue they may respond with follow up questions or solutions.
+If HBS reviews your issue they may respond with follow up questions or solutions.

 HBS may close the issue as "Resolved" if they've implemented a solution to your problem or answered your question to their satisfaction.